voshawn/shawnvo/README.md

 ### About My Job
 Here are my main responsibilties at the moment:
-1. Attact and bring the best people on our team.
+1. Attract and bring the best people on our team.
 Our company will only be as great as the people on the team.
-2. Create an enviroment for you to do meaningful work and have an amazing life so that you're where you want to be and growing at the rate you want.
+2. Create an environment for you to do meaningful work and have an amazing life so that you're where you want to be and growing at the rate you want.
    If I do this well, I hope we can work together for a long time.
 3. Provide context on priorities, why things are a certain way, why we do certain things, and where we want to go.